tranvohoaian0801/SmileLoyalty/replit.md

 Session management utilizes PostgreSQL for persistent session storage, ensuring reliable authentication state across server restarts.
 Database migrations are handled through Drizzle Kit, enabling version-controlled schema evolution.

 ### Authentication and Authorization
-Authentication is implemented using Replit's OIDC provider, eliminating the need for custom user credential management.
-The system maintains user sessions in PostgreSQL using connect-pg-simple, providing secure, server-side session storage.
+Authentication is implemented using Replit's OpenID Connect (OIDC) provider with Passport.js for session management.
+The system automatically creates user accounts on first login and maintains sessions in PostgreSQL using connect-pg-simple for secure, server-side session storage.

-Authorization is handled through middleware that verifies authenticated sessions before allowing access to protected API endpoints.
-User context is maintained throughout the application, enabling personalized experiences and secure data access.
+Authorization is handled through the `isAuthenticated` middleware that verifies valid sessions and tokens before allowing access to protected API endpoints.
+User context includes claims data and session tokens, enabling personalized experiences and secure data access throughout the application.

+**Migration Note**: The system was successfully migrated from email/password authentication to Replit Auth on January 13, 2025, improving security and eliminating the need for custom credential management.

 ### Development and Build Pipeline
 The development environment uses Vite for fast hot module replacement and optimized builds.
 The build process compiles both client-side React application and server-side Node.js code, with separate bundling strategies optimized for their respective environments.